Company Ballet Dancers

 Atlanta Ballet Image

 MIGUEL ANGEL MONTOYA was born in Cali, Colombia, and began his training at the Colombiano de Ballet and Incoballet.
 He continued to dance with Incoballet Company under the direction of Gloria Castro de Martínez.
 In 2008, Montoya moved to Philadelphia to attend The Rock School.
 In 2010, he reached the second round semifinals in the USA International Ballet Competition in Jackson, Mississippi, as well as the Youth America Grand Prix New York City finals.
 In 2012, as an Atlanta Ballet apprentice, he originated roles in Twyla Tharp’s The Princess & the Goblin.
 Other favorite roles include the Slave in Le Corsaire and Basilio in Don Quixote.
 He joined the Atlanta Ballet company in 2013.
 He has performed in such notable ballets as Jorden Morris’ Moulin Rouge® - The Ballet, Michael Pink’s Dracula, Ohad Naharin’s Minus 16, Gina Patterson’s I AM, Helen Pickett’s Camino Real, Christopher Wheeldon’s Rush and Alexei Ratmansky’s Seven Sonatas.
 Montoya has been featured in the Paquita Pas de Trois, George Balanchine’s Allegro Brillante and Jiří Kylián’s Petite Mort.
-Special thanks to Miguel's Pas de Deux Society Patrons Bonnie & Terry Herron.

 Atlanta Ballet Image

 DENYS NEDAK was born in Odessa, Ukraine.
 In 2005, he began to study in the Kyiv Municipal Ukraine Dance Academy, named after Serge Lyfar.
 While in the Academy he was invited to perform at the National Opera House in Kyiv, where he danced his first professional performances as Paris in Romeo and Juliet and Prince in The Nutcracker.
 After graduation, Denys joined National Opera House of Ukraine in Kyiv, working under the supervision and guidance of a People's Artist of Ukraine, N.D Pryadchenko, to create his repertoire.
 In 2008, Denys became principal dancer.
 He has become known as a performer of lyrical-romantic repertoire at National Opera House of Ukraine.
 In the theatre he frequently partners with leading ballerinas, including E. Filipeva, T. Golyakova, N. Matsak, U. Lopatkina, N. Polakova, V. Part and P. Herrera.
 In 2011, Denys was honored with the title of Merited Artist of Ukraine.
 His popularity in Ukraine has led to many invitations to perform at international festivals.
-I am a regular guest artist at the, Rudolf Nureyev International Festival of Ballet Art in Ufa.
+He is a regular guest artist at the, Rudolf Nureyev International Festival of Ballet Art in Ufa.
 Since 2014, Denys performed as a regular guest at the National Theater of Serbia; from 2014 to 2015, as a guest dancer with American Ballet Theatre and the Vienna State Opera; from 2016 to2017, as a guest dancer in the Finnish National Opera and Ballet; and the Norwegian National Opera & Ballet.
 He worked with teachers, such as N. Pryadchenko, V. Yaremenko, N. Makarova, I. Kolpakova, I. Muchamedov, M. Legris, J. Boocca, and O. Evreinoff.
 In 2017, Denys was honored with the prestigious title of People’s Artist of the Ukraine.
 He now travels frequently throughout Russia, France, Italy, Germany and Japan to show his skill.
 Denys’ repertoire includes: Solor in La Bayadere, Basil in Don Quixote (Nureyev), Prince in The Sleeping Beauty (Ratmansky), Prince Siegfried in Swan Lake (Nureyev), Albert in Giselle, Jose and Escamilio in Carmen Suite, Jean de Brienne in Raymonda, Conrad in Le Corsaire, Prince in The Nutcracker, Krass in Spartacus, The Golden Slave in Scheherazade and Alexandre in Lady of Camellias, as well as roles in a Classic Pas de Deux (Balanchine), a Grand Pas de Deux (Ober), Silvia Pas de Deux (Balanchine), Red Giselle as Chekist (Eifman) and Touch of illusion (Ricardo Amarante).

 Atlanta Ballet Image